Benefits of using TIP:

 Signing up for TIP is easy!

-First, use the LLS on-line Parking Form to decline parking by Sunday, July 31, 2016.
+Use the LLS on-line Parking Form to decline parking.
 The on-line Parking Form will be made active when the registration period is open.

 Read the TIP Pass Policy below to learn how TIP works.